Translated by Verity Lane

 Depending on the place, you may find traditional Japanese toilets in older sightseeing spots and buildings.
 However nowadays, many places use Western-style toilets ones.

 The Traditional Japanese Toilet - Squat to Use

-Traditional Japanese toilets involve squatting over the urinal.
+Traditional Japanese toilets, or the washiki toire, involve squatting over the urinal.
 They are very uncommon in modern homes.
 As previously mentioned, you will find them mainly in public toilets, tourist destinations, and old buildings.

 This variety of toilet is the most commonly found in Japan.
 It is Western-style and useable in the same way you would in the United States, Singapore, Australia, or most other developed countries.